 Becoming a Certified Master Melittologist

-We are currently collecting names for our 2021 program.
-Enrollment will begin in February.
+We are currently collecting names for our 2022 program.
+You will be contacted about the enrollment process toward the end of this year.
 ADD YOUR NAME TO OUR WAITING LIST

 The program’s target audience are people interested in going deeper into native bee biology and ecology, by participating in native bee specimen collection in the service of creating Oregon’s first Bee Atlas.
 This program is intended to be an introductory self-paced course of study, with opportunities for working with mentors in the field.
 Journey and Master levels - which will involve rigorous advanced study - are still in development at this time.